Laendrun/artistfinder/README.md

 (Everything step that will be completed will be removed from the list to keep it clear.)

+# To-Do - API DOC

+/!\ This shit's becoming important

 # To-Do - Backend

+- [ ] Replace all console.log by console.error on SQL requests errors
+- [ ] Update error messages sent from the API
+- [ ] Update return messages sent from the API
+  - Do not send DB response

 ## User with multiple roles